lionelliu/ChromiumRPI/README.md

 Find the folder named "overlays" in the "src" folder of the code you checked out.
 You'll see a number of folders with names starting "overlay-".
 Place the overlay-raspberrypi2 folder in this folder alongside the other overlays.

-In order to guarantee a working time sync function in the resulting image which you are about to build, you will need to adjust the date that is set via file "overlay-raspberrypi2/chromeos-base/time-sync/files/time.conf" within the overlay.
-The relevant line starts with "date -s".
-Adjust the date which is set here to a date/time after the build will be completed.
-If you don't do this, tlsdate will refuse to sync.
-If you skip this step, you still have the option to adjust the script in the running build from the dev console later.

 Board setup:
 ------------